 13.2 Does this statement contain all business transacted for the reporting entity through its United States Branch on risks wherever located?
 Yes [] No [] 13.3 Have there been any changes made to any of the trust indentures during the year?
 Yes [] No [] 13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
 Yes [] No [] N/A [] 14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards? a.
 Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; b.
 Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity; c.
 Compliance with applicable governmental laws, rules and regulations; d.
 The prompt internal reporting of violations to an appropriate person or persons identified in the code; and e.
 Accountability for adherence to the code.
 14.11 If the response to 14.1 is No, please explain: 14.2 Has the code of ethics for senior managers been amended?
 Yes [X] No [] 14.21 If the response to 14.2 is yes, provide information related to amendment(s).
-Added a statement at the end of the Privacy and Security of Personal Information indicating that international privacy laws may also apply.
-Added additional examples of what may present an actual or potential conflict of interest.
-Clarified that the unauthorized use, possession, sale, exchange of alcohol on CVS premises, or at any time when representing CVS is strictly prohibited except when associated with an approved business meal or legitimate business event.
-Updated content related to Meals, Gifts, and Entertainment to align with the latest policy and procedure governing MG&E. Clarified that antitrust laws are designed to protect competition by prohibiting monopolization as well.
-Added that our Medicare FWA program also includes processes to manage identified issues through corrective actions.
-Added additional example of FWA activities to include reviewing for abnormal Part C provider claim submissions.
+In the Conflict of Interest (COI) Disclosure, Added the Conflicts of Interest mailbox (COI@CVSHealth.com) to provide another channel for contacting the COI Team.
+In the Gambling section, Updated the language to indicate that all forms of gambling with a pay in or pay out of money or other benefit or item of value is prohibited.
+In the Gifts, Meals, Entertainment or Other Things of Value section, Added the Compliance Questions mailbox (Compliance.Questions@CVSHealth.com) as a resource for employees.
+Added a prohibited gift card example to the Q&A graphic.
+In the Business Firewalls section, updated the language to include examples of prohibited use of competitively-sensitive information, examples of why firewalls are important, and how information firewalls maintain commercial relations with CVS Health clients and suppliers.
+In the Supplier Engagement section, added a new section on Trade Compliance describing the Company's policy to comply with applicable laws and regulations relating to the import and export of products, goods, and services.